 Jumbotron

-When attendees with the app enter the geo-fence of the contest, they have access to the "smash button"—the more times people in the crowd hit the smash button, the higher the volcano-meter on the jumbo-tron goes!
+Attendees with the app have access to the "smash button"—the more times people in the crowd hit the smash button, the higher the volcano-meter on the jumbo-tron goes!